teddyjfpender/mina-add-contract/README.md

 # Mina zkApp: Mina Add Contract

-This project demonstrates the basic usage of zkApps in Mina Protocol by implementing a simple smart contract named 'Add'.
-The 'Add' contract holds a state variable 'num', which is a field initialized to 1 by default when the contract is deployed.
-Upon calling the 'update' method, it adds 2 to the current 'num' state.
+This project demonstrates the basic usage of zkApps in Mina Protocol by implementing a simple smart contract named `Add`.
+The `Add` contract holds a state variable `num`, which is a field initialized to `1` by default when the contract is deployed.
+Upon calling the `update` method, it adds `2` to the current `num` state.

-The project is written in TypeScript and uses the snarkyjs library.
+The project is written in TypeScript and uses the `snarkyjs` library.

 ### Architecture